neozenith/dotfiles/README.md

  - **Plugin Manager**: [Vim Plug `junegunn/vim-plug`][vim-plug]
    - Use any github repo slug to reference a plugin and it downloads in parallel.
 Quickest setup.
  - **Autocomplete**: [YouCompleteMe `Valloric/YouCompleteMe`][ycm]
-   - Hooks into Vim's autocomplete API and depending upon filetype, it asynchronously uses the right parsing engine to reference the the best autocomplete and even load documentation for function specs.
+   - Hooks into Vim's autocomplete API and depending upon filetype, it asynchronously uses the right parsing engine to reference the best autocomplete and even load documentation for function specs.
  - **Linting Engine**: [ALE (Async Linting Engine) `w0rp/ale`][ale]
    - I used to use [Syntastic][syntastic] for years but linting takes time and syntastic would lock up Vim.
 [ALE][ale] will dispatch async jobs so I can save and eventually it'll let me know whats up.
    - Really good when paired with the following to have a cool status bar summary of failed lints: